lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ### submitRequest()

-Override the submitRequest() function to make sure that there are vehicles queued up to be analyzed.
+Override the submitRequest() function and first make sure that there are vehicles queued up to be processed.
 If so, call the base class submitRequest() function to start inferring vehicle attributes from the enqueued vehicles.
 Reset enquedVehicles to 0 indicating that all the queued data has been submitted.

 ```cpp
     void submitRequest() override {